yeslogic/prince-docs/docs/prince-output.md

 The default value `auto` leaves the tag assignment to Prince.

+The special value `none` can be used to make specific elements (such as e.g. wrapper span or block elements) transparent in a tagged PDF structure tree.

 Bruce Lawson has written an interesting introduction on how to make [accessible tagged PDFs with Prince](https://medium.com/@bruce_39084/making-accessible-tagged-pdfs-with-prince-ad7fd7a48711) - all you need to know about PDF tags and Prince!